Libby, Montana: Economy and environment

-Vermiculite mine
+Vermiculite mine and asbestos contamination

 In 1919, vermiculite was discovered in the mountains near town.
 In 1963 W. R. Grace and Company bought the local mine, by which time it was producing 80% of the vermiculite in the world.
 Because the local vermiculite contains asbestos, and the mine's byproducts were used in local buildings and landscaping, the town suffered from an extremely high rate of asbestosis.
 Nearly 10% of the population died from asbestos contamination, and the federal government later charged company officials for complicity.
 On May 8, 2009, W.R.
 Grace & Co. was acquitted of charges that it knowingly harmed the people of Libby.
 It was also acquitted of subsequently participating in any cover-up.
 Fred Festa, chairman, president and CEO said in a statement, "the company worked hard to keep the operations in compliance with the laws and standards of the day."
 In 2004, Libby, Montana, a documentary on the situation, was released.

 On June 17, 2009, the EPA declared its first public health emergency, which covered Libby and nearby Troy.
 It had provided an additional $130 million in cleanup and medical assistance.
 The 2010 Patient Protection and Affordable Care Act includes a provision which provided Medicare coverage to individuals of such public health emergencies.

 By 2015, the U.S. Environmental Protection Agency (EPA) was concluding the removal of asbestos-contaminated soils and other suspect materials in and near Libby and had spent $425 million in Superfund money on cleanup.
 That year, an EPA review of toxicity and risks found that the cleanups had managed asbestos exposure risk effectively.
 By the end of 2018, the EPA had removed "more than one million cubic yards of contaminated soil," and area cleanup was completed that year, except for the location of the former mine, which is the disposal site of the contaminated soil.
 Contaminated construction materials were disposed of "in a specially designed landfill cell."
 The remaining contamination is limited to the forests and property in or near the former mine, with cleanup plans pending and with controls for higher exposures during wildfire fighting.

 In 2020, the EPA transferred control of the site to the Montana Department of Environmental Quality.
 The same year, the local Center for Asbestos began offering testing for autoimmune markers for pleural disease, which would act as an early screen for at-risk patients.

 Ground water contamination

-Libby's lesser known second EPA Superfund site is the Libby Ground Water Contamination site at a former lumber and plywood mill which ceased operations in 1969.
+A second EPA Superfund site is the Libby Ground Water Contamination site at a former lumber and plywood mill which ceased operations in 1969.
 The mill's disposal practices and spills contaminated the soil, surface water, and groundwater with chemicals including pentachlorophenol, which the EPA discovered in nearby well water in 1979.
 Site reviews are held every five years, and as of 2020, several controls are in place to prevent contact with and consumption of contaminated materials.